Program Information

 Delivery: Campus

-Students are introduced to the normal structure and function of the human body and normal bodily changes with aging.
-Students explore common challenges to health and healing in relation to each body system.
-Students also examine person-centered practice as it relates to the common challenges to health and, in particular, to end of life care.
+This course introduces students to the normal structure and function of the human body and normal bodily changes associated with aging.
+Students will explore common challenges to health and healing in relation to each body system.
+Students will also be encouraged to explore person-centered practice as it relates to the common challenges to health and, in particular, to end-of-life care.

 For more information, search for this course here.